 Having said that, let’s go through a scenario where accuracy falls on its head.
 The datasets we find the real world are rarely balanced.
 However, in some scenarios, the class distribution is highly skewed.
 A classic example of this could be found in cancer research.
 Let us assume that we want to determine if a tumour is cancerous or not.
 In cancer research, it is relatively difficult to find instances of a tumour being malignant.
 Let’s assume that the distribution of classes is 95:5 i.e 95 non-malignant ones while 5 are malignant.

 If we use accuracy as a metric, in this case, we might end up having a high accuracy even though the model might be useless.
-To elaborate, in case of the above scenario, suppose that we are able to predict that 85 out of 95 cells are non-cancerous for the non-cancerous ones, while 0 out of 5 cancerous ones have been predicted rightly.
+To elaborate, in case of the above scenario, suppose that we can predict that 85 out of 95 cells are non-cancerous for the non-cancerous ones, while 0 out of 5 cancerous ones have been predicted rightly.
 Even with such a practically useless model, we have an accuracy of 85 %.
 This scenario is called a case of skewed classes in ML.
 To overcome the limitations of accuracy, we have two metrics viz. precision and recall.

 Also read: Knowing when to consider Machine Learning